 What is a Recession?

-There is going to be a whole bunch of headlines in the coming weeks about a recession.
+There are going to be a whole bunch of headlines in the coming months about a recession.

-Once the mainstream media interest moves on from case numbers, flattened curves, second waves and isolation, the next topic will be the economy and how you can be managing a recession.
+The next BIG topic for the media will be the economy and how you can be managing a recession.
 Trust me, the media is not where you want to take advice.